Residential Costs Option

 John got a Relocation Scholarship on 21 February 2017.
 On 20 March 2017, the residential college offered him accommodation on campus.
 He accepted it and moved into the college on 25 March 2017.

-John can choose the Residential Costs Option as he was offered a place at the college after he got the Relocation Scholarship.
+John can choose the Residential Costs Option.
+This is because he received an offer for a place at the college after he got the Relocation Scholarship.

-Sita was offered accommodation at a residential college on 20 January 2017, but she declined.
+Sita recieved an offer for accommodation at a residential college on 20 January 2017.
+But she declined.
 She got Indigenous Student Success Programme funding in February 2017.
 On 20 March 2017, she decided to move into the college.

-Sita can’t choose the Residential Costs Option as she was offered a place at the college before she got Indigenous Student Success Programme funding.
+Sita can’t choose the Residential Costs Option.
+This is because she was offered a place at the college before she got Indigenous Student Success Programme funding.

 What to consider